 “The amount of technology you need to use them is very minimal and very simple,” Vernon, 45, says.
 “If you can send email, if you can use Google, you can be on social media … If you can turn (your computer) on and type, you can use social media.”

-A 2013 Pew Research study found that 73 percent of Americans are online use social networking sites, up from 8 percent in 2005.
-Among older people, 65 percent of those 50 to 64 use social media, as do 46 percent of those over 65.
+According to Pew Research Center, 88 percent of Americans are online use at least one social networking site.
+Among older people, 64 percent of those 50 to 64 use social media, up from 4 per cent in 2005.
+Compared to 3 per cent of people over 65 in 2005, 37 per cent of that age group now use internet social media sites.
 Younger, more educated and more affluent seniors report higher social media use.

 “There certainly is a degree of comfort that younger people have because they’ve grown up with these sites,” Vernon says.
 “I think a lot of it is the comfort with how much of yourself that you’re putting out there.”